-Article 19## Requirements placed on interim examination content
+Article 20## Requirements placed on interim examination content

-- 1. Interim examination questions and assignments may not exceed the scope of the interim examination content announced in accordance with Article 3 of the Regulations from the Examination Board ESL 2018. - 2.
+- 1. Interim examination questions and assignments may not exceed the scope of the interim examination content announced in accordance with Article 3 of the Regulations from the Examination Board ESL 2019. - 2.
 The questions and assignments referred to in the previous paragraph should address more than half of the interim examination content.
-If necessary, an indication will be made of how detailed the exam candidates' responses have to be. - 3.
-If an interim examination comprises a combination of open and multiple choice questions, the multiple choice section may account for no more than 60% of the mark unless otherwise decided by the Dean. - 4.
-Questions and assignments based on interim examination content offered solely via lectures may account for no more than 25% of the interim examination. - 5.
-The assignment form will state how many points can be earned for each question or part of a question, and how many points qualify as a satisfactory result. - 6.
-The duration of the interim examination is designed to give the exam candidate a reasonable opportunity to respond to the questions and complete the assignments. - 7.
-One week before the end of the block at the latest, the examiner will issue sample examination questions with possible answers.
+If necessary, an indication will be made of how detailed the students' responses have to be. - 3.
+The course description describes the acquirements the student must meet in order to pass the examination and the criteria on which the student is assessed. - 4.
+If an interim examination comprises a combination of open and multiple choice questions, the multiple choice section may account for no more than 60% of the mark unless otherwise decided by the Dean. - 5.
+Questions and assignments based on interim examination content offered solely via lectures may account for no more than 25% of the interim examination. - 6.
+The assignment form will state how many points can be earned for each question or part of a question, and how many points qualify as a satisfactory result. - 7.
+The duration of the interim examination is designed to give the student a reasonable opportunity to respond to the questions and complete the assignments. - 8.
+The examiner provides sample exam questions with an answer indication to all students no later than one week before the exam.

-Article 20# Type of interim examinations
+Article 21# Type of interim examinations

-- 1. The interim examination of each unit of the Bachelor's or Master's cumulative assessment or a combination of mid-term examination may be administered in: - writing, for example open questions, multiple choice questions or an assignment; - verbally; - a combination of both. - 2.
+- 1. The interim examination of each unit of the Bachelor's or Master's cumulative assessment or a combination of mid-term examination may be administered in: - Writing (on paper and/or digital), for example open questions, multiple choice questions or an assignment; - verbally; - a combination of both. - 2.
 If a combination of examination types is used, the examiner may decide that each element of the examination has to be completed satisfactorily. - 3.
-If a paper is part of the test, the result thereof will be repealed if the subject is not satisfactorily completed in the academic year in question.
+Upon request, the Examination Board can allow a test to be taken in a different manner from the determined in the first paragraph.

-Article 21# Studying with a disability
+Article 22# Studying with a disability

-- 1. Students with a handicap, chronic disease or disability will be given the opportunity to sit an interim examination that has been modified where possible to suit the disability, in accordance with article 4 of the Rules of the examination board 2018. - 2.
+- 1. Students with a handicap, chronic disease or disability will be given the opportunity to sit an interim examination that has been modified where possible to suit the disability, in accordance with article 4 of the Rules of the examination board 2019. - 2.
 To this end, students must submit a request to the Examination Board ESL.

-Article 22 Extra-credit assignment regulation
+Article 23 Extra-credit assignment regulation